7 Invasive Snakes in the United States

 African rock python curled up with head in air

-African rock pythons have a penchant for preying on mammals, reptiles, and birds
+Central African rock pythons prey on mammals, reptiles, and birds.

-The African rock python has been known to reach weights of more than 200 pounds, making it the largest snake in Africa.
-Average African rock pythons typically weigh 121 lbs and are found in Sub-Saharan Africa.
-They love open savannas and damp evergreen woods near freshwater bodies, and their name comes from the fact that they are frequently seen on outcroppings.
-As species of the python family, African rock pythons lack venom and rely instead on their large bodies and powerful muscles to constrict prey.
+The Central African rock python (Python sebae) can weigh over 200 pounds, making it the largest snake in Africa.
+Average Central African rock pythons typically measure 10 to 13 feet long and weigh 44 to 121 pounds.
+They are native to Sub-Saharan Africa, where they inhabit open savannas and damp evergreen woods near freshwater bodies.
+As a species of the python family, African rock pythons lack venom and rely instead on their large bodies and powerful muscles to constrict prey.

 Snakes in Hawaii - Brown Tree Snake